-Sberbank's neural network GigaChat will begin studying at the First St. Petersburg State Medical University named after Academician I.P.
+Sberbank's neural network GigaChat will begin training at the First St. Petersburg State Medical University named after Academician I.P.
 Pavlov (SPbGMU).
-A cooperation agreement has already been signed, the bank's press service reported.
+A cooperation agreement has already been signed.
+This was reported by the bank's press service.

 Under the terms of the agreement, GigaChat will gain knowledge in various medical specialties.